 Comparison Chart: Discrete Data vs Continuous Data

-It is a quite sure that there is a significant difference between discrete and continuous data set and variables.
+It is quite sure that there is a significant difference between the discrete and continuous data sets and variables.
 As they are the two types of quantitative data (numerical data), they have many different applications in statistics, data analysis methods, and data management.

 Some analyses can use discrete and continuous data at the same time.
 For instance, we could make a regression analysis to check if the weight of product boxes (here is the continuous data) is in synchrony with the number of products inside ( here is the discrete data).